Class 1 2025 - 2026

 Welcome to Class 1

-Mrs Clarke, Mrs Brindle, Mrs Barratt, Miss Stringfellow, Mr Duckworth
+Mrs Clarke, Mrs Brindle, Mrs Barratt, Mr Duckworth

 Class 1 is a mixed age class of Reception and Year 1 children.
 We aim to nurture and help your child flourish as they begin their schooling at Bretherton and will support and guide them to achieve their full potential.

-We welcome you back into the Summer term.
+We welcome you back into the Autumn term and a big welcome to our new families.
 We have lots of exciting activities planned and cannot wait to learn!
 Below is an overview of what we will be covering:

 English

-We will be looking at the book Yeti and the bird.
-This is about some unlikely friendships that deveop and link in well to our PSHE and makes links ready for when we transition to new year groups.
-We will also look at the book ‘Weirdo’ which talks about being brave.
-We will find ways we can be brave and help support others.
+In English Year One will start with learning basic concepts of grammar to support their writing as we progress through the year.
+We will also be looking at the book ‘The Naughty Bus’.
+This link in well to our PSHE and makes links ready for when we transition to new year groups.
+We will also look at the book ‘Sidney, Stella and the Moon’ which talks about sharing.
+This will link to our school values of respecting others.

-Another book we will study is ‘The Magic Bed’.
-A fabulous story transporting us to a different place.
-A great fantasy story in which we get to write our own story.
+Another book we will study is ‘Anansi the spider.
+A fabulous story transporting us to a different culture.

 Maths

-This term year one will be learning about numbers to 100 and become confident in counting both forwards and backwards as well as consolidating our understanding of the value of the digit in a number.
+This term year one will be learning about place value and focussing on the value of numbers and become confident in counting both forwards and backwards as well as consolidating our understanding of the value of the digit in a number.
 We will recognise more than and less than.
-We will look at the foundations of multiplication and division, recognising equal groups and counting confidently in steps of 2, 5 and 10.
-We will practise doubles and make arrays and groups objects into equal groups as well as sharing them equally.
+We will also look at addition and subtraction and solve meaningful problems.

 Science